remisb/go-multicmd-docker/README.md

 ### admin

-To build admin in a docker container from shell without `docker compose`, execute `docker build -t multicmd-admin -f cmd/admin/Dockerfile`.
+To build admin in a docker container from shell without `docker compose`, execute `docker build -t multicmd-admin -f cmd/admin/Dockerfile .`.

-To start docker container with the server from shell withou `docker compose`, execute  `docker run -p 8081:8081  19bc`.
+To start docker container with the server from shell withou `docker compose`, execute  `docker run --rm --name multi-admin -d -p 8081:8081 multicmd-admin`.

 After successful admin startup you should see following output in the terminal `Admin started and accessible at localhost: :8081`.
 Now you can access following url addresses served from the server in the docker container: `http://localhost:8080/server`, `http://localhost:8080/server/health`.